 Multiple Routes

 Promotion to Professor may be based on different patterns of outstanding accomplishment.
-Some positive recommendations may be based on evidence that a candidate has developed her or his range and level of accomplishment in all of the dimensions of the faculty role: research/scholarly/creative activity in or across appropriate disciplines; teaching and related instructional activity, including curricular and program development; the development or administration of professional associations, department/school, college and university.
-Some positive recommendations may be based on evidence that a candidate has achieved distinction primarily in one dimension, while continuing to be active and competent in the other dimensions of the faculty role.
+Some positive recommendations may be based on evidence that a candidate has developed her or his range and level of accomplishment of distinction in all of the dimensions of the faculty role: research/scholarly/creative activity in or across appropriate disciplines; teaching and related instructional activity, including curricular and program development; the development or administration of professional associations, department/school, college and university.
+Some positive recommendations may be based on evidence that a candidate has achieved distinction primarily in either the research/scholarly/creative activity or the teaching and instructional activity dimension, while continuing to be active and competent in the other dimensions of the faculty role.

-*Faculty will no longer be able to submit a promotion to Professor portfolio based on Multiple Routes after the 2017-2018 promotion cycle.
-Starting with the 2018-2019 cycle, all promotion to Professor will be based on outstanding scholarship in research, creative activity, instruction or service.

 Recognizing Variability in Instructional Expectations of Associate Professors